 The problem is these diets don't tend to be the most effective.
 Quick weight loss is often a result of losing muscle and water, not just body fat.

 Losing 1 to 2 pounds per week is a reasonable goal.
 That adds up.
-And according to the Centers for Disease Control and Prevention, losing just 5 to 10 percent of your body weight may improve your health—perhaps before you notice any changes to your appearance.
+And according to the Centers for Disease Control and Prevention, losing just 5% to 10% of your body weight may improve your health—perhaps before you notice any changes to your appearance.